chrishoina/ords-flask-livelab-2024/2-get-started/get-started.md

 ## Introduction

-You have been provided with two URIs.
-One directs you to the Sign in page for Database Actions.
-A schema has been prepared for you, using the `MOVIE` user.
-This will be your development user during the course of this workshop.
+You have been provided with three URIs.
+One directs you to the Sign-in page for Database Actions.
+A schema has been prepared for you using the `MOVIE` user, who will be your development user during this workshop.

-You have also been provided a URI for accessing Jupyter lab.
-In this lab you will notice a Python/Flask application, as well as the files and scripts used for the sample ORDS application to run.
+You have also been provided a URI for accessing the Jupyter lab.
+In this lab, you will notice a Python/Flask application, as well as the files and scripts used to run the sample ORDS application.

+Finally, you have been provided a URI to OCI Cloud Storage.
+This is where the sample application project has been stored; in a `.zip` file.

 Some experience in shell commands, Python, JavaScript, and HTML are helpful but not necessary.
 We've designed this workshop so even the beginner can complete it!